Brett-Tanner/Journal/2024/Aug_24.md

 - [] Look into setting up emails for our new domains
 - [] SMs need a test school on event site for training
   - Will need to exclude it from the real scope

+### Leaving prep

+- [] Make it possible for Admins to remove/change ssids
+- [] Remove kids from parents/delete them
+  - [] Also change schools
+- [] Apply changes to all events with same name
+  - [] Including to release/hide all of an event
+- [] Add default times for time slots
+- [] Hide images uploaded after n months from select box
+- [] Add ability to create admin accounts to both
+- [] Clean up event#show (and also make it invoice#new, which it should always have been)
+- [] Figure out how to get the splash/login working with just an image/picture tag rather than bg-image

 ### LMS